 My friend came by and handed me a $4,800 check for placing a district manager candidate with Aldi.
 Should I call him friend or boss?
-What does a freelancer call the person that pays them for doing work?
+What does a freelancer call the person who pays them for doing work?
 Let’s go with a business partner for the time being.
 Either way, I was riding the high that day as a freelance recruiter.

 For two years, we worked together.
 He had recently left a big recruiting firm, and after his one-year non-compete expired, he started recruiting again for former clients.
 His operation was small but profitable.
-Big enough where he needed help, but not so big that he was ready to bring on full-time staff.
+Big enough that he needed help but not so big that he was ready to bring on full-time staff.
 I continued to work my 9 to 5 job and help recruit on nights and weekends.
 For those two years, I made about $20,000 with this side hustle.

 And then I quit.